jastew/gym/_transformations/david.md

 Just hard work and persistence, making a few simple changes to their diet, no banning of food groups.

-The 2 lads train with another mate johnny who joined purely for fitness and strength..... and has made unreal progress too.
+The 2 lads train with another mate johnny who joined purely for fitness and strength….. and has made unreal progress too.

 The lads train once in a small group setting and do two conditioning classes each week.